 The Baptist church was founded in 1806 and opened on Gilbert Road in 1835 after several years of services held in various places.
 They moved to Watnall Road in 1876. to learn more, visit the Watnall Road Baptist Church site.

 David BEVIS has a photograph of the Baptist Church on Geo-graph, taken in November, 2009.

-Hucknall Torkard is both a village and a parish lying about 7 miles north of the centre of Nottingham, 8 miles south of Mansfield, near the River Leen, and 133 miles north of London.
+Hucknall Torkard is both a village and a parish near the River Leen and lying about 7 miles north of the centre of Nottingham, 8 miles south of Mansfield, and 133 miles north of London.
 On most maps, the village is rendered as "Hucknall".

 Anderby is just off the A52 to the east.